ruby-rdf/sparql/README.md

   used in the object position, where the statement or pattern is terminated by a "." must contain whitespace separating the BNode label, and the ".".

-The SPARQL gem now implements the following [SPARQL 1.1][] operations:
+The SPARQL gem now implements the following [SPARQL 1.1 Query][] operations:

 * [Functions](http://www.w3.org/TR/sparql11-query/#SparqlOps).
 * [BIND](http://www.w3.org/TR/sparql11-query/#bind)